SAA Latin American Antiquity Journals

 Provenance: L. Smyth, Florida.
 Acquired 1970s – 80s.

 Accompanied by a hardbound CIRAM Scientific Analysts report attesting to its authenticity and Ruffner Art Advisory Fair Market Value report.
-Copies available upon request.
+Copies are available upon request.

 Reference: